ember-cli-sentry/ember-cli-sentry/README.md

 ### TLDR

-You have a service named `logger` that extends `ember-cli-sentry/services/raven`.
+You have a service named `raven` that extends `ember-cli-sentry/services/raven`.

 ```js
 // config/environment.js